nlsfi/fgi-osnma/README.md

 ## Usage

-As a Python project, FGI-OSNMA should be cross-platform, but it is currently tested only under Linux.
-Testing the project under Windows is in progress.
+As a Python project, FGI-OSNMA is cross-platform.
+The project has been tested under Linux and Windows.

 ### CLI